-Course PART I

-Code Area A: Core Courses

-A1 Human Growth & Development

-A2 Contemporary India and Education

-A3 Learning, Teaching and Assessment

-A4 Pedagogy of Teaching : Any One

-(with special reference to disability) a) Science

-b) Mathematics

-c) Social studies

-A5 Pedagogy of Teaching: (with special reference to disability) Any One

-a) Hindi

-b) English

-c) Marathi

-Area B: Courses on Cross Disability Note: a.
-All student-teachers will be learning about all of

-a.
-All student-teachers will be learning about all disabilities in theory and practical. b.
-All student-teachers will be learning about one more disability over and above the main disability specializati in practical and field engagement.

-Framework of Courses

-choice of two optional courses from B-10 or B-11 can be chosen th VI and HI may opt for courses that are appropriate for them

-across/only from B10 & B11).

-B6 Inclusive Education

-B7 Introduction to Sensory Disabilities (VI, HI, Deaf-Blind)

-B8 Introduction to Neuro - Developmental Disabilities (LD, ID, ASD)

-B9 Introduction to Loco-motor & Multiple Disabilities (CP, MD)

-B10 Skill-based Optional Course Any One

-(Cross Disability and Inclusion) a) Guidance and Counselling

-b) Early Childhood Care & Education

-c) Applied Behavioural Analysis

-d) Community Based Rehabilitation

-e) Application of ICT in Classroom

-f) Gender and Disability

-g) Braille and Assistive Devices

-B11 Skill-based Optional Course Any One

-211 (Disability Specialization) -

-a) Orientation & Mobility

-b) Communication Options: Oralism

-c) Communication Options: Manual (Indian Sign Language)

-d) Augmentative and Alternative Communication

-e) Management of Learning Disability

-f) Vocational Rehabilitation & Transition to Job Placement

-Area C:Courses on Disability Specia

-C12 Autism Spectrum Disorders: Identification

-and Assessment of Needs

-C13 Autism Spectrum Disorders: Curriculum

-C14 Designing, Adaptation and EvaluationAutism Spectrum Disorders: Teaching

-014 Approaches and Strategies

-C15 Autism Spectrum Disorders: Assistive

-016 Interventions and Technology

-C16 Autism Spectrum Disorders: Adulthood and Family Issues

-Area D:Courses on Enhancement of

-D17 Note: All EPC courses must be taught with special r Reading and Reflecting on Texts ererence to disability

-D18 Drama and Art in Education

-D19 Basic Research and Basic Statistics

-PART II

-Area E: Practical Related to

-Disability

-E1 Cross Disability and Inclusion (Linked

-with Area B)

-E2 Disability Specialization (Linked with

-Area C)

-PART III

-Area F: Field

-Engagement(Internship)

-F1 Special School/Centre for Main

-Disability (Related to Area C)

-F2 Special School/Centre for Other

-Disability (Related to Area B)

-F3 Inclusive school (Related to

-Area B & C)
+LIST OF COURSES:

+PART I:

+AREA 'A': CORE COURSES

+A1: Human Growth & Development

+- A2: Contemporary India and Education

+- A3: Learning, Teaching and Assessment

+- A4: Pedagogy of Teaching (Special Reference to Disability) ANY ONE

+- a) Science

+- b) Mathematics

+- c) Social Studies

+- A5: Pedagogy of Teaching (Special Reference to Disability) ANY ONE

+- a) Hindi

+- b) English

+- c) Marathi

+AREA B: CROSS DISABILITY AND INCLUSION

+Note:

+- a.
+All student-teachers will be learning about all disabilities in theory and practical. - b.
+All student-teachers will be learning about one more disability over and above the main disability specialization in practical and field engagement courses - c.
+In case of student-teachers with disability; the choice of two optional courses from B-10 or B-11 can be chosen on case to case basis (e.g. Student-teachers with VI and HI may opt for courses that are appropriate for them across/only from B10 & B11). - B6: Inclusive Education - B7: Introduction to Sensory Disabilities (VI, HI, Deaf-Blind) - B8: Introduction to Neuro Developmental Disabilities (LD, ID, ASD) - B9: Introduction to Locomotor & Multiple Disabilities (CP, MD) - B10: Skill-based Optional Course (Cross Disability and Inclusion) ANY ONE - a.
+Guidance and Counselling - b.
+Early Childhood Care & Education - c.
+Applied Behavioural Analysis

+- d.
+Community Based Rehabilitation

+- e.
+Application of ICT in Classroom

+- f.
+Gender and Disability

+- g.
+Braille and Assistive Devices

+B11: Skill-based Optional Course (Disability Specialization) ANY ONE

+- a.
+Orientation & Mobility - b.
+Communication Options: Oralism - c.
+Communication Options: Manual (Indian Sign Language) - d.
+Augmentative and Alternative Communication - e.
+Management of Learning Disability - f.
+Vocational Rehabilitation & Transition to Job Placement

+AREA C: DISABILITY SPECIALIZATION COURSES

+- C12: Assessment and Identification of Hearing Loss and Needs - C13: Curriculum Designing, Adaptation and Evaluation - C14: Educational Intervention and Teaching Strategies - C15: Technology and Disability - C16: Psycho Social and Family Issues

+AREA D: ENHANCEMENT OF PROFESSIONAL CAPACITIES (EPC)

+(With specific reference to disability)

+D17: Reading and Reflecting on Texts

+D18: Drama and Art in Education

+D 19: Basic Research & Basic Statistic

+PART II: AREA E: PRACTICAL RELATED TO DISABILITY

+E1.
+Cross Disability and Inclusion (Linked with Area B)

+E2.
+Disability Specialization (Linked with Area C)

+PART III: AREA F: FIELD ENGAGEMENT (Internship)

+- F1.
+Special School/Centre of Main Disability (Related to Area C) - F2.
+Special School/centre of Other Disability (Related to Area B) - F3.
+Inclusive school (Related to Area B & C)